 Last week, the Senate advanced on long-awaited legislation that would overhaul the nation's food safety system, grant new powers to the Food and Drug Administration and make farmers and processors responsible for preventing foodborne illness.

-According to The Washington Post, a bill proposing to overhaul food safety legislation is advancing after a barrage of food poisoning outbreaks across the country.
+The Washington Post, a bill proposing to overhaul food safety legislation is advancing after a barrage of food poisoning outbreaks across the country.
 The food poisonings are linked to items such as eggs, peanuts and spinach, in which thousands of people were sickened and more than a dozen died.

 The Senate voted 74 to 25 to limit debate on the food safety bill, which clears the legislation for a final vote where it is expected to pass.
 This suggests the measure has strong bipartisan support and good prospects.
 The House approved its version more than a year ago, and food safety advocates have been pushing the Senate to act so differences between the two measures can be reconciled and the legislation signed into law by President Obama by the end of the lame-duck session.